PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/Unity/README.md

 ## Usage
 To use these environments:
-1. Import the Unity files in your Unity project.
+1. Install the Unity Perception Package.
-2. Install the Unity Perception Package.
+2. Import the Unity files in your Unity project.
-3. Follow Unity's Perception package tutorial (https://github.com/Unity-Technologies/com.unity.perception) to make the best use of their resources and those available in this repository
+3. Follow Unity's Perception package tutorial (https://github.com/Unity-Technologies/com.unity.perception) to make the best use of their resources and those available in this repository.
 4. Run the provided scenes to generate annotated images.

 ## Citation